Students-MSc-Geomatics-TU-Delft/Student-Report-Typst-Template/examples/content/content.typ

     ),
     caption: [A very nice piece of art.],
   ),

   caption: [Art is subjective.],
   label: <figure-art-subjective>,
 )

 == Math

-To learn about math, you can refer to the #link("https://typst.app/docs/reference/math/")[documentation].
+To learn about math, you can refer to the #link("https://typst.app/docs/reference/math/")[Typst documentation].

 A famous equation is shown below.